 - Psychological Therapy – This is about cognitive behavioural therapy (CBT).
 This could help you understand your injury and provide you with tools to combat mental distress (such as PTSD).

 In cases where severe brain damage from a car accident has hindered your ability to recover fully, you could be offered aftercare and treatment where applicable.
+You could receive a payout for ongoing symptoms of brain injury after a car accident.

-As previously stated, the effects of a brain injury can vary depending on the injury type and severity of the injury.
+As previously stated, the symptoms of brain injury after a car accident can vary depending on the injury type and severity of the injury.
 There are some cases where a head injury could result in minor damage, but some cases where an accident could result in a severe traumatic brain injury.
 If you or a loved one has experienced a head injury, you should seek medical attention as soon as possible.
 Head injuries aren’t something to be taken lightly, and they may require hospital treatment, so if you’ve experienced a head injury, it must be treated with urgency, care, and proficiency.
 A failure to acknowledge and react to a head injury could have a devastating outcome and result in life-long repercussions.

 - Memory Loss